zola-25/CsvConverter/README.md

 | -t --outputType       | The output type ('JSON' or 'XML').
 Defaults to 'JSON'
 |    --nestingDelimiter | The nesting delimiter for converting column headers into nested json or XML e.g. address_number, address_city into one address object with number and city properties.
 Defaults to '_'.
 Hyphens cannot be used.

-Example: csvConverter.exe -i input.csv -o output.json -t JSON --nestingDelimiter _
+Example running from Command Line: ./csvConverter.exe -i input.csv -o output.json -t JSON --nestingDelimiter _